The equation of Binet in classical and relativistic orbital mechanics: Binet's equation with Schwarzschild-(anti) de Sitter metric

 where $R_{\mu\nu}$ is the Ricci curvature tensor, $R$ the Ricci scalar, $g_{\mu\nu}$ the metric tensor, $T_{\mu\nu}$ the stress-energy tensor, $G$ the gravitational constant, and $c$ the speed of light in vacuum~\footnote{We use physical units in this article, even though it is more common to choose geometrized units in which $G=c=1$ so that they do not appear in the equations.
 The latter option yields masses measured in length units.
 To recover physical units one replaces $M$ by $G M/c^{2}$}.
 In the vacuum outside the massive body, we have $T_{\mu\nu}=0$ and the solution is given by the Schwarzschild-(anti-)de Sitter metric, namely~\footnote{The Schwarzschild–(anti)–de Sitter solution is also called Kottler solution.}

 with

 where $r_{S}$ is the Schwarzschild radius.
 The function $f(u)$ is not simply an abbreviation for the coefficient of $c^{2} dt^{2}$ in the metric.
 Noting that $d\tau^{2}=-1/c^{2}\,ds^{2}$ defines the proper time, we see that $f(u)$ determines the relation between this proper time and the coordinate time increment $dt$ at a fixed spatial point, $d\tau=\sqrt{f(u)}\,dt$, i.e. when $du$, $d\theta$, and $d\phi$ are all zero~\footnote{This is the well-known effect that a clock runs more slowly at smaller radial distances from a gravitational mass.}.
-After computing the Christoffel symbols for this metric (see Appendix C), the non-affine geodesic equations take the form:
+After computing the Christoffel symbols for this metric (see Appendix C) and setting $\theta=\pi/2$ (equatorial orbit plane) due to the symmetry of the problem, the non-affine geodesic equations take the form:

 where $\kappa(\phi)$ can be eliminated by substituting the last equation into the others to yield

 The dependence on the proper time is not present in equations \eqref{eq-geodesic-phi2} as it was in \eqref{eq-geodesic-phi} through $\kappa(\phi)$.
 The result has been the reduction of the system to two equations.
 Apparently, equations \eqref{eq-geodesic-phi2} may seem to be the geodesic equations in a different, corrected metric with two coordinates, $t$ and $u$, where $\phi$ would play the role of the affine parameter and where one dimension had been removed.
 This would be an outstanding result but the reasoning would be incomplete and flawed: we still have the pseudo-normalization condition described in Appendix B. The normalization condition for the four-velocity in the case of an affine parametrization or its pseudo-version for the non-affine case is not an extra condition but rather a necessary consequence of the geodesic equations (see Appendix B).
 However, having lost one of the geodesic equations, such (pseudo-)normalization condition is now not guaranteed by the remaining equations and must be imposed -or kept- separately.